frappe/erpnext_documentation/user/manual/en/using-erpnext/restore-deleted-docs.md

 <!-- add-breadcrumbs -->
 # Deleting and Restoring Documents

-**In ERPNext, you can delete a documents if not needed.
-They can be masters like Items, Customer or transactions like Sales Order, Payment Entries etc.**
+**In ERPNext, you can delete a document if not needed.
+They can be masters like Items, Customer or transactions like Sales Order, Payment Entries, etc.**

 To delete a document, you can go to the dropdown menu of the document and select 'Delete'.

 ![Restore Deleted Document](/docs/assets/img/using-erpnext/using-restore-1.png)

-For bulk deletion, you can select multiple Cancelled records and delete at once from the List View.
+For bulk deletion, you can select multiple Cancelled records and delete them at once from the List View.

 ![Restore Deleted Documents](/docs/assets/img/using-erpnext/using-restore-3.gif)

 > Note: Any submittable document will not be deleted after submission.
-To delete a submitted document, ou will be reuqired to first 'cancel' the document.
+To delete a submitted document, you will be required to first 'cancel' the document.

 ## Restoration of Deleted Documents